GSA-TTS/identity-idva-docs/_pages/faqs.md

 - Turn off the flash on the camera.

 <strong>Selfies:</strong> You will also be asked for at least five selfies.
-Again, some of these will be taken automatically, and for others, you will have to take the picture yourself.
+Some of these will be taken automatically, and for others, you will have to take the picture yourself.
 The following tips will help you take better pictures:
 - Use a solid background.
 For example, avoid standing in front of a television if it’s turned on, because of the moving images in the background.
 However, if you turn the TV off, the solid dark background will likely work well;
 - Look straight at the camera;
 - Take the photo in a well-lit area with indirect light;